Wabinab/xenoblade-chronicles-2/src/22_escaping.md

 "We **won't** get anywhere... _with brute force, that is._"

-Her eyes widened. "_Huh?_" She watched the grin on Mòrag's face.
+Her eyes widened. "_Huh?_" She watched the grin growing on Mòrag's face.

 ---

 Zeke and Pandoria was at the top of the castle, overlooking the square alone.
-From what his dad revealed earlier, the only more he thought, how dark is the nation's fate, ruled by such dark royal family.
+From what his dad revealed earlier, the more he thought about it, how darkness casted the nation's fate, ruled by such dark royal family.
 The whole nation felt like a liar, a cheat.
-And the poor people out there don't even know a thing, yet they suffered this fate for the last 500 years!
+And the poor people out there don't even know a thing, yet they suffered this fate for the last 500 years while they feasted away their produce!
 But no, he's not ready to give up.
 There should be a way...

 "So what now, my Prince?"